FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/amop.md

 ### 1.6 setCallback

 Set the default callback.
-When the callback specified by the subscription topic is empty, the default callback API is called when a message is received.
+When the callback specified by the subscription topic is empty, the default callback API is called when a message is received

 **Parameters:**